nhsd-exeter/dos-integration/README.md

     python -m black --line-length 120

 This is also wrapped in a function
-To format the code run:
+To format all python files in the project run the following commands:
     make python-code-format FILES=./application
     make python-code-format FILES=./test